 Website Design with SEO: Building a Site for Search Engines

-For many years, the importance of creating websites for Google search rankings was prioritized over creating websites for the ideal human experience.
+For many years, creating websites for Google search rankings was prioritized over creating websites for the ideal human experience.
 Luckily, this is no longer the case.
-Google and other search engines have finally caught up to the idea that the “best” results in their search rankings should also be those with the best user experience.
-SEO has come full-circle and put the human back at the center.
+Google and other search engines have finally realized that the “best” results in their search rankings should also be those with the best user experience.
+Search engine optimization (SEO) has come full circle and put the human back at the center.

-Considering SEO from the very beginning of a website redesign project is paramount to a successful launch.
-A great SEO website design project, one that combines design and development best practices with content structure and a solid redirect strategy, can increase your leads by 250%.
+Considering SEO from the beginning of a website redesign project is paramount to a successful launch.
+An excellent SEO website design project that combines design and development best practices with content structure and a solid redirect strategy can increase your leads by 250%.

 Illustration of a man designing a web page